EDCD/EDDN/schemas/journal-README.md

 system this event occurred in.
 Source this from either `Location`, `FSDJump` or `CarrierJump` as appropriate.

-#### SystemAddress
-You MUST add a `SystemAddress` key/value pair representing the numerical ID of the system this event occurred in.
-Source this from either `Location`, `FSDJump` or `CarrierJump` as appropriate.

 #### StarPos
 You MUST add a `StarPos` array containing the system co-ordinates from the last `FSDJump`, `CarrierJump`, or `Location` event.